-Stay entertained at home with these great multiplayer games on Mac
+Best Multiplayer Games for Mac 2021

 Looking for some retro run-and-gun game to play with someone else?
 Try Cuphead, the hard-as-nails game that's finally available on Mac.

 This game is hard and heavily focuses on boss battles, so you've been warned.
 It's visually and audibly inspired by the cartoons of the 1930s, which explains the unique style and form.
 Each level features a unique world and new boss to tackle, and there are plenty of weapons, super moves, and secrets to find.
-The game has local co-op, so grab a friend and team up.
+The game has local co-op, so grab a friend and team up — remember, don't make a deal with the devil, kids!

 Cuphead